-The costs of different approaches vary enormously, from running parent workshops (about £80 per session) and improving communications between parents and school (Texting Parents costs about £6 per year per learner) are relatively cheap, while intensive family support programmes with specially trained staff.
-The cost of a specialist community or home/school liaison teacher who can work with a number of families at once costs about £35,000, or about 29 secondary-level PEF allocations.
-Costs per pupil are therefore estimated as moderate.
+The costs of different approaches vary enormously.
+Running parent workshops (about £80 per session) and improving communications between parents and school (Texting Parents costs about £6 per year per learner) are relatively cheap, while intensive family support programmes with specially trained staff are more costly.
+A specialist community teacher or home/school liaison teacher who can work with a number of families at once costs about £35,000.
+Overall, costs per learner are estimated as moderate.

 Engagement is often easier to achieve with parents of very young children.
-How will you maintain it as children get older?
+How will you maintain parental engagement as children get older?

 Have you provided a flexible approach to allow parental engagement to fit around parents’ schedules?
 Parents of older children may appreciate short sessions at flexible times.